Is your teen in trouble? Substance use may be the cause, Youth Addiction Treatment, We Can Help.

 Here are some suggestions to help you and your son.

 - Get informed on what is recreational use, and what is the misuse of drugs?

 Youth Addiction Program Philosophy

 Last Door Youth Program provides treatment for drug and alcohol use, prescription medication overuse, and excessive video gaming.
 Last Door Youth Program fosters experience-based learning that enables clients to change values, beliefs and behaviours.

 Our “social model perspective” on architecture and environment involves both the individual and his social and physical environment.
-We focus on the social and behavioral aspects of the physical setting, creating a recovery-focused abstinence supported space.
+We focus on the social and behavioural aspects of the physical setting, creating recovery-focused abstinence supported space.